namank570/REST_API/README.md

 # REST_API
-REST API using Gol with CRUD operations
+REST API using Gin framework of Golang